spvinod1986/DataStructures/README.md

     - Key can be null.
 Value can also be null.
     - Hash function should be deterministic.
 It means it should always return same output for same input.
     - Internally HashTables uses arrays to store objects.
-    - Hasfunction maps key to an index for storage.
+    - Hashfunction maps key to an index for storage.
     - All operations in HashTable runs in O(1).
     - Operations: Insert, Lookup, Delete.
     - Collision: Possibility of 2 distinct keys generating same hash value.